f4ad/Blockchain_health_care/README.md

 I used JSON ' JavaScript Object Notation' to store and interchange the data between processes [ 0, 1,2] to contribute to saving or updating the ledger and verifying and adding data.
 Thus, the Blockchain.java program will create a JSON file to store all verified blocks on it.

 ## 1. Name / Date:
-Student Name : Fahad Al Summan.
+Name : Fahad Al Summan.
 Date: 25 / 10 / 2022
 ## 2. Java version used :
 18.0.2